 Chamois

 A chamois is the key element that differentiates bike shorts from any other pair of athletic shorts.
 This thin layer of padding is sewn into the fabric of your shorts and offers a few millimeters of cushion to smooth out your ride.
 The idea is to alleviate pressure points and protect against chaffing/numbness.
 While it is arguably the most important component of your cycling apparel, ideally, it is the least noticeable part of your riding gear, and because it is the only thing protecting your tush from hours of grinding on a rigid bike seat, a good chamois is worth its weight in gold.
-If you intend to spend a serious amount of time in the saddle, I recommend getting a good one.
+If you intend to spend a serious amount of time in the saddle, we recommend getting a good one.

 Some mountain bike shorts have a chamois (often removable) that may be enough for some riders.
 However, you can get higher-quality padding and a better fit by wearing a pair of close-fitting liner shorts underneath.
 This gives you more flexibility in your choice of chamois style as well as your choice of over-shorts.

 Most chamois are either made from a dense foam or gel material covered with a layer of moisture-wicking microfiber material.
-I prefer gel as it tends to have a denser (read: more supportive) makeup that doesn't pack out as fast as foam versions.
+Some of our testers prefer gel as it tends to have a denser (read: more supportive) makeup that doesn't pack out as fast as foam versions.
 It is also less bulky under the seat.
 However, gel is also usually more expensive, so it's up to you to decide if it's worth it based on how much time you spend riding.
 Aside from materials, the next thing you'll want to look for is a chamois with a formed panel construction.
 Rather than one smooth, flat piece of padding, these chamois are formed to follow the contour of your anatomy before you even put them on, and can have a quilted effect that predetermines where the material will bend and fold.
 This helps prevent any unnecessary bunching.

 You can see the difference between thoughtfully designed chamois with paneling and varying thickness, vs a large flat piece of foam.
 Which one would you rather have under your bum?